Understanding Cryptography and its Role in Cybersecurity | A Detailed Guide

 Learners will acquire a deep understanding of cybersecurity and be equipped with the skills and knowledge needed to excel in the field.
 Additionally, you will receive a certificate from IIT Palakkad.

-In today’s digital age, Cryptography is an essential aspect of cybersecurity.
+In today’s digital age, cryptography is an essential aspect of cybersecurity.
 It provides a way to secure communication, authenticate users, ensure message integrity, and prevent non-repudiation.
 The two main types of cryptography are symmetric-key and public-key cryptography.
 While symmetric-key is faster, public-key is more secure.
 Cryptography is used in various aspects of cybersecurity, including secure communication, authentication, integrity, and non-repudiation.
 As the world becomes increasingly digitised, the importance of cryptography in cybersecurity will continue to grow and so will the opportunities in the cybersecurity domain.
 If cybersecurity is something that piques your interest, the Post Graduation Certification in Cyber Security from IIT Palakkad is something that you should definitely consider.